Daveography/soda-node/README.md

 ## Notes
 * This is a work in progress, watch this repository for updates.
-* Context/Resource creation is subject to change in future releases.
+* Resource creation is subject to change in future releases.
 * Fluent querying only currently does AND queries; OR coming soon.
 * Support for additional column datatypes and functions are coming.
 * Support for additional operators is coming.